 One of the best-kept secrets in the Whangarei area is Smuggler' Cove.
 Located on the northern side of Whangarei Harbor, not far from the Heads, this small beach can be accessed with a short jaunt.
 To find the beach, follow the road to The Heads and turn off at Urquharts Bay.
 At the very end of the road, park your car and enjoy a 10-minute walk through farmland to the secluded bay beach.

 06 of 10

 Just to the northeast of Whangarei lies a sweep of white sand beach backed by a number of holiday homes.
 And this is for good reason.
 Matapouri Bay on the Tutukaka Coast contains several lovely and easily accessible beaches.
 If you'd like more seclusion, pack water and some snacks and walk the coastal track north to Whale Bay (a 40-minute hike in each direction).
 Along the way are some of the best views on this part of the coast.

 The main attraction in Whananaki is the narrow estuary that separates the southern and northern ends of the beach.
 There is a long footbridge across the river that lends access to the other side of the beach.
 Or, you can drive four miles (six kilometers) around the river mouth.
 Fabulous beaches line both sides of the harbor and a beautifully situated campsite on the northern beach, in Otamure Bay, makes it a great overnight excursion.

 Mimiwhangata Coastal Park

-One of the most isolated beaches in Northland, this is also one of the most beautiful.
-The bay itself is one of many in the area, offering a huge variety of scenery and walking tracks.Continue to 9 of 10 below.
+With isolation often comes beauty.
+This is true of the Mimiwhangata Coastal Park, with its broad beaches, rolling sand dunes, and a refuge for threatened species of shorebirds.
+The bay itself is one of many in the area, offering a huge variety of scenery, hiking trails, camping, bird-watching, and marine exploration.Continue to 9 of 10 below.

 09 of 10